rundeck/docs/docs/administration/configuration/config-file-reference.md

 rundeck.security.httpFirewall.allowedHostnames = localhost, 192.168.0.1, www.example.com
 ```

-The hostname derived from the `grails.serverURL` parameter is always trusted so there is no need to configure it explicitely.
+The hostname derived from the `grails.serverURL` parameter is always trusted so there is no need to configure it explicitly.

 System Admin needs to configure the trusted hostnames based on the deployment strategy.
 For example: